Custom formulas: Syntax and definitions

 Syntax: ACTIVE(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.

 The ACTIVE formula returns the percent of active users who triggered the event.
-This is the same as the Active % metric in the Measured card, but here it is displayed in decimal fraction form.
-This setup will display the percentage of active users who have triggered the View Item Details event.
+This is the same as the Active % metric in the Measured card, but here it displays in decimal fraction form.
+This setup displays the percentage of active users who have triggered the View Item Details event.

 custom_formulas_active.png